legendcodermartino1245/ldac-optimization-guide/README.md

 > 🔐 You’ve built the **most override-proof, fast-locking, and persistent LDAC 990 kbps Bluetooth stack** possible on Android — without root or ADB automation.

+> ✅ Once LDAC or SBC is locked in via Music Center while **AV OFF is active**,
+> switching back to **AV ON** retains the codec preference — **and override injection is blocked.**
+> This gives you:
+> - Seamless volume sync and multipoint control via AV ON
+> - LDAC 990 kbps stability
+> - Immunity from Samsung's override stack
+>
+> 🎧 Your codec profile is now stored in the XM5 firmware and treated as the default until you manually override it again.

 ---